Political objections to the Baháʼí Faith: Baháʼís as agents of the Shah's regime and its secret police

-Baháʼí ties to Freemasonry
+Alleged Baháʼí ties to Freemasonry

 Iranian critics of the Baháʼí Faith have accused the religion of having ties to Freemasonry.
 As Freemasonry originated in the West, and is perceived as a secretive society, many in Iran connect the fraternity with the introduction of foreign ideas into the country which they perceive as undermining Iranian values.
-Claims were made that many of the earliest Masonic lodges, such as Malkom Khan's faramush-khanih, which were founded in 1858, were linked to European lodges.
+Claims were made that many of the earliest Masonic lodges, such as Malkom Khan's faramush-khanih, which were founded in 1858, prior to the emergence of the Baha'i Faith, were linked to European lodges.
 However, Freemasonry was brought to Iran by Iranians who had encountered the fraternity in other parts of the world.

-Specific accusations connecting the Baháʼí Faith to Freemasonry often include an assertion that Dr. Dhabih Qurban, who was a well-known Baháʼí, was also a freemason.
-This assertion is based on an Iranian book publishing documents related to Freemasonry in the country; that book states that in specific pages of Fazel Mazandarani's book on the Baháʼí Faith there are statements that Dr. Dhabih Qurban is a freemason, but in fact Freemasony is not mentioned in the pages of the referenced Baháʼí book.
+Specific accusations connecting the Baháʼí Faith to Freemasonry often include an assertion that Dhabih Qurban, who was a well-known Baháʼí, was also a freemason.
+This assertion is based on an Iranian book publishing documents related to Freemasonry in the country; that book states that in specific pages of Fazel Mazandarani's book on the Baháʼí Faith there are statements that Dhabih Qurban is a freemason, but in fact Freemasony is not mentioned in the pages of the referenced Baháʼí book.
 Furthermore, the Iranian book that is the source of the accusation includes a discussion between the grandmaster of the Grand Lodge of Iran, and the grandmaster notes that "no Baháʼís have become masons and this is repeated by others present with no-one disagreeing."

 Shoghi Effendi, the head of the Baháʼí Faith in the first half of the 20th century, stated that the teachings of the Baha'i Faith expressly forbid membership in secret societies, and asked all Baháʼís to remove their memberships from all supposed secret societies, including the freemasons, so that they can serve the teachings of the Baháʼí Faith without compromising their independence.